jonathan-d-zhang/resume/README.md

 # Resume
 Note, this is a PNG (couldn't figure out how to make github embed a pdf to the readme directly), so it may look blurry.
-See the latest release here: [https://github.com/jonathan-d-zhang/resume/releases/latest/]()
+See the latest release https://github.com/jonathan-d-zhang/resume/releases/latest.

 ![my resume](https://github.com/jonathan-d-zhang/resume/releases/latest/download/main.png)